Close-up of a silver mandible necklace, inspired by human anatomy.

 The Anatomy of the Mandible

-The mandible is a U-shaped bone consisting of a horizontal body and two vertical rami.
-Each ramus ends in two processes: the condylar process, which forms the temporomandibular joint (TMJ) with the mandibular fossa of the temporal bone, and the coronoid process, which receives the tendon of temporalis.
-The TMJ is the most frequently used joint in the body — activated during speaking, chewing, and swallowing — and is one of the few joints in the body that can be both a hinge and a gliding joint.
-The mental foramen on the body's outer surface transmits the mental nerve and vessels to the chin.
-In forensic anthropology, the mandible's size, shape, and dental wear are used to estimate age, sex, and population affinity.
+The mandible is a U-shaped bone with a horizontal body and two vertical rami.
+Each ramus ends in two processes: the condylar process forms the temporomandibular joint with the temporal bone, and the coronoid process anchors the temporalis muscle.
+The TMJ is the most frequently activated joint in the body, used during speaking, chewing, swallowing, and yawning, and it works as both a hinge and a sliding joint depending on the movement.
+The mental foramen on the body's outer surface lets the mental nerve and vessels emerge into the chin.
+In oral and maxillofacial surgery, mandibular reconstruction after trauma or tumour is one of the most demanding procedures in the field, often involving fibula free flaps to rebuild a functional arch.

-• For the forensic anthropologist who reads mandibular morphology
+• forensic anthropologists who read mandibular morphology routinely

 FAQ